sveri/tales/resources/templates/md/posts/2016-07-04-phoenix-spring-sails.md

 3. Build a sails.js api with one rest endpoint targeting the same database

-From an application perspective sails.js and phoenix are almost the same as I just started out liked described in the docs and only added that one rest api endpoint.
+From an application perspective sails.js and phoenix are almost the same as I just started out like described in the docs and only added that one rest api endpoint.

 Spring boot is a bit different as I also provide login / register and some templates.